UWFront-End-Cert/html200-adopt-a-dog/README.md

 Blog: This page has articles about traveling with a dog, walking your dog, and playing fetch.
 There will be more articles added soon.

 Checkout: This page has a form that will be used to help you checkout and make your purchase.

+Please contact customer support at adoptadog@email.com for any questions or concerns.
+Thank you for service.